Contact us whenever you need it!

 Who Should Become Your Agent?

 Your chosen agent for your emergency POA must be someone you trust to follow all of your wishes.
-They must have a thorough understanding of your specific desires in the event of your incapacitation, such as specific treatments, hospitalization, resuscitation, and other medical decisions that may come up in the future.
+They must have a good understanding of your specific desires in the event of your incapacitation, such as specific treatments, hospitalization, resuscitation, and other medical decisions that may come up in the future.

 Emergency Power of Attorney Provides Convenience for All